brainglobe/brainglobe.github.io/docs/source/tutorials/brainmapper/index.md

 If you have previously been using the cellfinder command-line interface in your work, you'll most likely want to follow the links in the blog post to:

 - Upgrade your version of the `cellfinder` package,
-- Install `brainglobe-workflows` to get `brainmapper`, the same command-line tool but under it's new name.
+- Install `brainglobe-workflows` to get `brainmapper`, the same command-line tool but under its new name.

 :::